 The Pinehurst, Southern Pines and Aberdeen Area in the Sandhills of North Carolina offers some amazing experiences on and off the golf course.
 How many of these will you experience on your next visit?

 1. Visit one of our four microbreweries!
 Pinehurst Brewing Company, located in the old steam plant for the Village of Pinehurst (pictured at right), has been transformed into a great place for food, fun, music, and beer.
 The newest addition is Hatchet Brewery on SW Broad Street in Southern Pines.
 They have a great patio and are pet-friendly.
 Be sure to also visit Railhouse Brewery in Aberdeen, Southern Pines Brewing Company and Southern Pines Growler Company for high quality craft beer made right here in the Sandhills!

 2. Take a quick trip north to see the Carthage Mural Trail.
-The three murals are located very close to the county Courthouse in downtown Carthage.
+The four murals are located very close to the county Courthouse in downtown Carthage.
 The murals depict significant historical references about the town including one about the old buggy factory, another honoring the memory of a World War I flying ace and the third about the tobacco industry.

 3. On your way back toward Pinehurst, stop by the Pik n Pig restaurant for lunch or supper.
 Located at the Carthage Airport, watch private planes land and take off as you sample some of the best BBQ in the Sandhills!